yasin9999/PS/Readme.md

 hello everyone

-how is it going ?
+How is it going ?